snordby/blog/README.md

-# Building a path
+# Brick, Meet Window
-Documenting my progress acquiring developer skills.
+> Documenting my progress acquiring developer skills.

-## Brick, Meet Window
-Starting October 26th I will be sharing how and why I am taking steps towards becoming a developer.
+Starting October 26th 2024 I will be sharing how and why I am taking steps towards becoming a developer.
 Fundamentally, I have no idea what I'm doing.

 Currently I possess the following:
 - An unused degree in journalism